 In the view of management of the Corporation, the Common Shares have traded on a semi-private basis as a result of limited liquidity.
-Total shareholder return has also been impacted by restrained market appetite for companies operating in the Kurdistan Region of Iraq, which has been limited due to perceived political risk, export issues and general bias against early-stage companies operating in the region.
-These issues were particularly relevant in causing the trading price of Common Shares to decrease between 2015 and 2017.
+Total shareholder return has also been impacted by restrained market appetite for companies operating in the Kurdistan Region of Iraq, which has been limited due to perceived political risk and export issues.
+These issues were particularly relevant in causing the trading price of Common Shares to decrease during 2017.

-Although the trading price of Common Shares was relatively stable in 2016, uncertainty regarding the Corporation's exploration and development program, funding for such program, and potential dilution from the issuance of additional Common Shares prevented the trading price of Common Shares from rebounding in 2016 with the equities market generally and the energy sector in particular, as evidenced in the above chart.
 The dilution resulting from the issuance of more than 200 million Common Shares during 2017 to raise \$30 million in capital and to settle certain debts had a significant impact on the trading price of the Common Shares.
-Expectations that further capital would be required to fund further development of the Hawler license area and for exploration in certain of the Corporation's other assets, and uncertainty regarding the dilution that could result from raising such capital, weighed on the trading price of the Common Shares in recent years.
-In 2018 and 2019, this downward pressure was held in balance with improving oil and gas industry sentiment and positive operational and financial results from the Corporation.
+Expectations that further capital would be required to fund development of the Hawler license area and for exploration in certain of the Corporation's other assets, and uncertainty regarding the dilution that could result from raising such capital, weighed on the trading price of the Common Shares in 2018 and 2019.
+This downward pressure was held in balance with improving oil and gas industry sentiment and positive operational and financial results from the Corporation.

 The significant fall in the price of oil in March 2020, market sentiment resulting from the Coronavirus disease (COVID-19) pandemic, and uncertainty regarding the future of the Corporation because of restructuring activity, delayed receipts for oil sales, a decision to restrict capital expenditure and shutting-in a significant portion of oil production for three months, led the share price down in 2020, consistent with trends in the global oil industry.
-Sentiment has improved significantly since the beginning of the year.
+While the oil industry started to rebound towards the end of 2020 with increasing oil prices, the trading price of Common Shares lagged the recovery enjoyed by many of the Corporation's peers.
+During 2021, with strengthening oil price and successful execution of the Corporation's work program, the Common Shares made good progress towards restoring the pre-pandemic price.